daleonpz/misc/vhdl/serial_comm/README.md

 -->

-The goal is to send a telegram from one FPGA to another using serial communication.
-Both FPGAs should be able to send a telegram.
-In our case,  our communication is a SPI-based one.
-Our design uses two SPI-based lines of communications in order to make possible the bidirectional communication.

 # SPI-based Communication protocol
 The standard Serial Peripheral Interface (SPI) which uses the MASTER-SLAVE principle and it uses 4 lines of data transmission (spi_clk, MISO, MOSI, SS).
 On the other hand, our designed protocol also uses the Master-Slave principle but it only uses 2 lines of data transmission since we only have one slave, and the communication only goes from the master to the slave.